jhudsl/tidyversecourse/manuscript/prediction.md

 ### Test
 Before getting started, your original dataset is often split.
 Some (often 70%-75%) of the observations in your dataset are used to train the model, while 25%-30% are held out.
-This held-out set of observations from your original dataset are then used to improve the accuracy of model.

 These hold-out samples are used to see whether or not your predictive model accurately makes predictions in the set of samples not used to train the model.